Photo Credit: Utah Arts Festival

 The Art Yard

-Once stocked up on refreshments and food, you can see one of the most cherished attractions, the Art Yard, which offers interactive exhibits, face paint, kids and toddler areas, and unique crafts to take home—historically brought to the festival by some of Utah’s artistic nonprofit organizations such as the National History Museum of Utah, Utah Black Artists Collective, Clever Octopus, Utah Museum of Fine Arts, and more.
+Once stocked up on refreshments and food, you can see one of the most cherished attractions, the Art Yard, which offers interactive exhibits, face paint, kids and toddler areas, and unique crafts to take home—historically brought to the festival by some of Utah’s artistic nonprofit organizations such as the National History Museum of Utah, Utah Black Artists Collective, Clever Octopus, Utah Museum of Fine Arts, Utah Museum of Fine Arts, and more.
 The Art Yard was originally intended for kids and has since seen a name change to include the adults aching to participate—it’s just that fun.

 Get Out to the Utah Arts Festival